 Susan G Mathis is an international award-winning, multi-published author of stories set in the beautiful Thousand Islands, her childhood stomping ground in upstate NY.
 Susan has been published more than twenty-five times in full-length novels, novellas, and non-fiction books.
-She has eight in her fiction line including, The Fabric of Hope: An Irish Family Legacy, Christmas Charity, Katelyn’s Choice, Devyn’s Dilemma, Sara’s Surprise, Reagan’s Reward, and Colleen’s Confession.
-Her newest, Peyton’s Promise, released May 24, 2022 (the third in a series with LPC Iron Stream Fiction) and Rachel’s Reunion releases October 20, 2022.
-She just finished writing book ten, Mary’s Moment.
+She has ten in her fiction line including, The Fabric of Hope: An Irish Family Legacy, Christmas Charity, Katelyn’s Choice, Devyn’s Dilemma, Sara’s Surprise, Reagan’s Reward, Colleen’s Confession, Peyton’s Promise, Rachel’s Reunion, and Mary’s Moment.
 Book eleven, A Summer at Thousand Island House.
 She also has a three-book lighthouse series coming out in 2024.
-Her book awards include three Illumination Book Awards, three American Fiction Awards, two Indie Excellence Book Awards, and three Literary Titan Book Awards.
+Her book awards include three Illumination Book Awards, three American Fiction Awards, two Indie Excellence Book Awards, and four Literary Titan Book Awards.
 Reagan’s Reward is a Selah Awards finalist.

 Susan is president of American Christian Fiction Writers-CS (ACFW), former vice president of Christian Authors Network (CAN), a member of Christian Independent Publishing Association (CIPA), and a regular writer’s contest judge.
 For over twenty years, Susan has been a speaker at writers’ conferences, teachers’ conventions, writing groups, and other organizational gatherings.
 Susan makes her home in Colorado Springs and enjoys traveling around the world but returns each summer to the islands she loves.